Zordux/RustyCleaver/README.md

  4. It uses process hollowing to inject the payload into svchost.exe.

  5. The dropper self-deletes to avoid detection.
-Detecion off desktop or where ever the user ran it.
+Deletion off desktop or where ever the user ran it.

 ### 2. Payload Execution